openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/stateful_models_intro/ways_to_get_stateful_model.rst

 user-defined pairs of Parameter and Results with the Assign and ReadValue operations:

 .. image:: _static/images/make_stateful_simple.svg
+   :alt: diagram of MakeStateful Transformation
+   :scale: 90 %
    :align: center

 **Only strict syntax is supported**.
-As shown in the example above, the transformation call must be enclosed in double quotes "MakeStateful[...]", tensor names - in single quotes without spaces 'tensor_name_1'.
+As shown in the example below, the transformation call must be enclosed in double quotes "MakeStateful[...]", tensor names - in single quotes without spaces 'tensor_name_1'.